 release/* should trigger a CI build.

-It is important that all Pull Requests (PR) should trigger a CI build too.
+Irrespective of the approach you take it is important that all Pull Requests (PR) should trigger a CI build too.
 This ensures validation of your changes before merging.
-I use Github, for the code on Threenine.Data, and enforce this rule through Github itself.
-For our other repositories, we enforce this rule in Jetbrains Space too.

 What is a Check-in Dance ?

 The basic set best practice steps developers should undertake for effective CI is to perform the integration on a developer workstation before committing code to Version Control and ultimately to the build and deployment pipeline.